europj/uvspecgen/README.rst

-Rather than manually assigning the attributes ``excited_state_energy`` and ``oscillator_strength``, you can call the ``extract(logfile)`` method with a logfile name provide as a string.
+Rather than manually assigning the attributes ``excited_state_energy`` and ``oscillator_strength``, you can call the ``extract(logfile)`` method with a logfile name provided as a string.
 This will extract the excited state energies and oscillator strengths into these attributes automatically.
 The ``plot()`` method only needs to be called if you want to generate a ``matplotlib`` plot of the line shape function.